 Habib Rahbar, M.D. is an Acting Assistant Professor of Radiology at the University of Washington.
 He is particularly interested in using advanced breast MR techniques, including diffusion weighted imaging and highly quantitative kinetic features, as biomarkers of breast diseases such as ductal carcinoma in situ (DCIS).
 His funded work has focused on developing a risk-stratification model for DCIS using breast MRI.
 He enjoys living in the Pacific Northwest with his wife and two young boys.

 Thomas got his MS degree from UCSF Biomedical Imaging Program.
-His area of research is focused on using innovative Diffusion MRI technique to help breast cancer diagnosis.
+His area of research is focused on using innovative Diffusion MRI technique to help breast cancer diagnosis, including develope analysis tools by Matlab.